emmby/statesmith-simplified/docs/about.md

 ## TODO
 * package manager support
 * google analytics support to track broken pages
-* The github action is a bit overly-enthusiastic.
-It generates more languages than necessary.
-It might be better to have each directory have a little makefile to generate just what it needs.
 * Add a link to allow readers to file feedback bugs in the footer
 * Force makefiles to run before github pages are generated
 * open the sidebar for the current section